TheDread-Pirate-Roberts/random_stuff_I_will_forget/home_server_setup.md

 ```
 config.action_controller.default_url_options = { protocol: 'https', host: '<Your domain name that also matches your nginx settings>' }
 ```
-In the reverse proxy you need to add some headers (note the proxy_set_header lines in the location block)
+In the reverse proxy, you need to add some headers (note the proxy_set_header lines in the location block)
 ```
 server {
     server_name <Your domain name>;